tjfeldman/RulesRace/README.md

+v0.3 Tasklist
+- [ ] Group Rule can be changed when landing on the office space.
+- [ ] Create a BotPlayer class that inherits the Player class.
+- [ ] BotPlayer class now handles logic for determing the bot's next move
+- [ ] ActionManager needs to verify all players are ready for the TurnState to change
+- [ ] BotPlayer should have two modes.
+First mode just rolls dice and picks randomly when prompted.
+Second mode should extend the first mode, but attempt to utilize Group Rules.
+- [ ] Have 2 BotPlayers added to the board.
+1 being the basic bot.
+1 being the rule using bot.
+- [ ] Game should now end when all but 1 player has reach the end.
+This should call a function that currently closes the game.

 V0.2 Tasklist (Every Check is ~0.004)
 - [x] Add UI element with buttons for actions
 - [x] Revamp State Manager with UI.